 - Which pest management intervention(s) will be appropriate.

-Integrated Pest Management is defined as a science-based decision-making process that identifies and reduces risks from pests and pest management tactics using multiple pest management tools. –paraphrased from “A National Road Map for Integrated Pest Management (2018)”.
+Integrated Pest Management is defined as a science-based, decision-making process that combines biological, cultural, physical and chemical tools to reduce damage from pests and pest management tactics in a way that minimizes overall economic, health and environmental risks. –from “A National Road Map for Integrated Pest Management (2018)”.